kruize/hpo/design/API.md

 400            Corresponding error message for Bad request 404            Experiment/Resource not found
 ```
-## Send the Result of a Trial to HPOaaS.
+## Send the Result of a Trial to Kruize HPO
-Send the result obtained by running a trial with the previously provided Trial Configuration back to HPOaaS.
+Send the result obtained by running a trial with the previously provided Trial Configuration back to Kruize HPO.

 ```
 'POST /experiment_trials'